wenet-e2e/wenet/README.md

   with clean and simple code.
 It is all based on PyTorch and its corresponding ecosystem.
 It has no dependency on Kaldi, which simplifies installation and usage.

-## Pretrained Models & Performance Benchmark
+## Performance Benchmark

- We release various pretrained models.
-Please see `examples/$dataset/s0/README.md` for model download links and WeNet benchmark on different speech datasets.
+Please see `examples/$dataset/s0/README.md` for benchmark on different speech datasets.
 * [AIShell-1](examples/aishell/s0/README.md)
 * [AIShell-2](examples/aishell2/s0/README.md)
 * [LibriSpeech](examples/librispeech/s0/README.md)